jAniceto/programming-notes/general/contributing-oss.md

 # Guide to contributing on GitHub

+This is a step-by-step guide to contributing to an open-source project hosted on GitHub.
+You need a Guthub account to contribute.

+Steps 1 through 4 are setup steps, meaning you only have to do them once for each GitHub project.

+Steps 5 through 17 should be repeated for each contribution to that project.

 ## 1) Fork the project repository

 Forking the repository creates a copy of the project repository in your GitHub account.